StevenBromley/fluorescence_model/README.md

 -Files to generate error uncertainties described in the .pdf are being prepared.

 ----

-The test script for Ni will generate synthetic spectra at 1.02 AU for a comet traveling at -36.5 km/s w.r.t. the sun To run the model, do the following:
+                                                      Downloading Solar Spectra and Running the Test Script The test script for Ni will generate synthetic spectra at 1.02 AU for a comet traveling at -36.5 km/s w.r.t. the sun To run the model, do the following: